Danncode10/Coding-Habit/README.md

 # Coding Habit: 21-Day Coding Challenge

-This repository tracks my 21-day coding journey for a GE Entrep project.
-Each day, I document my coding activities, progress, and lessons learned as I work towards building a consistent habit and improving my programming skills.

-##

 Welcome to **Coding Habit**, my 21-day journey where I document and share my daily coding and tech-related activities.
 This project is part of our GE Entrep subject, and its main goal is to help me develop a consistent coding habit while improving my skills across various programming languages, electronics, and robotics.

 ## Overview